florpe/libsinter/protocol/README.md

 - `signed` : Whether the field represents a signed integer.
 Defaults to false.
 - `cstringposition` : Indicates that the field is a null-terminated string and indicates its position in the variable-sized fields section, with zero indicating the first null-terminated string.
 A variable-sized field without this key comes after any null-terminated strings and extends to the end of the message.
 - `struct` : Gives the name of a struct definition that applies to this field.
 Struct fields are guaranteed to only contain fixed-size fields.
+- `zero_or_more`: Indicates that this struct may repeat zero or more times.
+If the value is an integer, that is the upper limit of repetitions; if the value is `true`, no limit is imposed.

 The order of the fields is given by `(field["offset"], field.get("cstringposition", MAX\_INT))`.
 An empty description indicates that the reply should consist only of the mandatory header.
 A value of `-1` indicates missing information.